Learn - Troubleshooting

 To take the event off the planner, you have three options:

-Full lifecycle on Matching and Resolving.
+Full lifecycle details are on Matching and Resolving.

 I resolved the wrong event